 dummy_data3 = cd.get_table('TABLE_HANDLE')

 Once you are done designing your analysis on dummy data, you can run it on production data using the authorized environment.
 There are three types of data sources that can be analyzed.
 For each of these data sources, the explanation is shown here.
-An elaborate tutorial with some examples on how to analyze uploaded datasets or surveys can be found in the crandas documentation.
+An elaborate tutorial with some examples on how to analyze imported datasets or surveys can be found in the crandas documentation.

 Recording a script

-5. A script can be recorded by running either of the following code snippets, depending on whether you are processing data from a data upload, a survey or a data request.
+5. A script can be recorded by running either of the following code snippets, depending on whether you are processing data from a data import, a survey or a data request.
 These code snippets are also shown on the design platform for each of those data sources, where the values for the design variables are automatically filled in.
 For data requests, the code snippet is slightly different since the number of input datasets can be more than one.

-Data upload/survey:# copy from design platform:
+Data import/survey:# copy from design platform:

 DESIGN_ENV = ""